A version of this post appears on our blog on The Huffington Post.

 - Buttery Winter Squash.
 There are so many varieties of squash, all of them rich in cancer-inhibiting carotenoids, and many of them quite delicious.
 Delicata is my favorite for kids because it is especially sweet.
 You can slice it into sticks and bake it as is, and it’s a great finger food.
 A little butter and maple syrup make it especially decadent, but some children will eat it even without.
 Other kid-pleasing squashes are butternut, buttercup, and acorn.

 - Romaine Lettuce Wraps.
 Maia’s created this for Felix because he loves goat cheese and would eat it by the log if she let him.
 Instead, she wraps romaine lettuce leaves around the soft cheese and rolls it up for a tasty finger food.
-Despite its mild flavor and relatively light color, romaine is actually a super healthy green—full of folate and vitamin K.
+Despite its mild flavor and relatively light color, romaine is actually a super healthy green—full of folate and vitamin K. If you cook with meat and want to add protein you can add chicken or ground beef.
+I often dice cucumbers and grate carrots to put in the wrap as well.

 These are some of my favorite ideas for kid-pleasing healthful snacks.
 If you have any questions about preparation or would like other ideas, email me at email@example.com and we can schedule a complimentary 30-minute Healthy Eating Strategy Session.